Toggle menu

 2024 - Hannah Rosbotham (1858-1935)

 Hannah Rosbotham became first woman to receive a medal for bravery when she was awarded the Albert Medal by Queen Victoria.
 Her act of bravery took place on Friday 14 October 1881 when she rescued many pupils from a collapsed belfry at Sutton National School.
-Her plaque was unveiled in July 2024 and located on Sutton Family Hub, built on site of the former school.
+Her plaque was unveiled by Mayor Jeanette Banks on 12 July 2024 on Sutton Family Hub, on the site of the former school.

 Cllr Kate Grocutt, Cllr Seve Gomes-Aspron, Mayor Cllr Jeanette Banks, Cllr John Hodkinson